tripzilch/tripzilch.github.io/articles/rotating.md

 You might find it interesting that in my interactive examples, besides the variable `s`, which traces around the figure, there is also another variable called `t` which counts up with time.
 You could use this in, say, oscillator functions and get moving shapes.
 Just saying you might want to go back and check that out ...

-If you're not entirely sure how to implement the math discussed in this article, check out this [very simply P5js sketch](https://editor.p5js.org/triplezero/sketches/76PtMW82V).
+If you're not entirely sure how to implement the math discussed in this article, check out this [very simple P5js sketch](https://editor.p5js.org/triplezero/sketches/76PtMW82V).

 If you make anything cool using this technique, or you have questions, or corrections, or a brilliant idea, please don't hesitate to send me a message!